ipld/ipld/schemas/representations.md

 	- `kinded` representation -- transcribes to varying (!) kinds in the Data Model.
 	- `envelope` representation -- transcribes to a dual-entry `map` in the Data Model.
 	- `inline` representation -- transcribes to a `map` in the Data Model (and has additional limitations).
+	- `byteprefix` representation -- transcribes to `bytes` in the Data Model, only usable for unions of `bytes`.
 - Struct
 	- `map` representation -- the default -- transcribes to `map` in the Data Model.
 	- `tuple` representation -- transcribes to `list` in the Data Model.